Who Wins The Deciding Set In Men's Grand Slam Tennis?

 Which set means most?

-Let's first look at 5 set matches.
-And in particular, let's look at the winning percentages for players depending upon which sets they have won in the lead up to the 5th set decider.
+Let's first look at the winning percentages for players depending upon which sets they have won in the lead up to the 5th set decider.

 Set win combinations